-Doodle Trust is a registered charity set up to rescue unwanted Doodles (Labradoodles, Goldendoodles, Cockapoos, other Poodle crosses) and Poodles.
-The Trust is committed to the welfare of any dogs that come into our care, and endeavour to make a positive contribution to their lives, no matter what the circumstances.
+Doodle Trust is a registered charity set up to rescue unwanted Doodles (Labradoodles, Goldendoodles, Cockapoos, and other Poodle crosses) and Poodles.
+The Trust is committed to the welfare of any dogs that come into our care, and endeavours to make a positive contribution to their lives, no matter what the circumstances.
 We aim to educate people about Doodles BEFORE they take the plunge, and are often called by people wondering about their suitability to own one of these lively, intelligent dogs.

 We are looking for Fosterers, Homecheckers, Transporters & Fundraisers

 If you feel able to help out with any of our volunteer roles, please contact us and tell us which role/s you are volunteering for and why you think you'd be suitable.
-Please also give a telephone number so someone can contact you.
+Please also give us a telephone number so someone can contact you.

 All volunteers will be required to sign our Volunteer Agreement.

-We require volunteers all over the UK.
+We require volunteers from all over the UK.

 Could you be a Fosterer for Doodle Trust?